Estates / Forjas del Salnes

 APPELLATION: Rias Baixas

-This mission of preservation was kick-started in earnest during the early years of the 21st Century, when Rodrigo Méndez and respected winemaker Raúl Pérez joined forces to produce not just some of the most astonishing Albariño available, but also the rare Galician reds that just a century beforehand were the pride of the region.
-Using tradition methods learnt over generations, Forjas del Salnes was born in a garage winery in 2005, and named after the ironworks set up by his grandfather, Francisco Méndez.
-Here they work the fruits from just 7.5 hectares of vines, grown in the villages of Meaño, Sanxenxo and Barro.
+This mission of preservation was kick-started in earnest during the early years of the 21st Century, when Rodrigo Méndez and respected winemaker Raúl Pérez joined forces to produce not just some of the most astonishing Albariño available, but also the rare Galician reds that just a century beforehand were the pride of the region but has since then lost their prestige.
+Using traditional methods that have been passed down generation to generation, Forjas del Salnes was born as a garage winery in 2005.

-Today, Rías Baixas is still mostly synonymous with white wine, the vast majority of which is from cloned Albariño, but Forjas del Salnés is a unique jewel on the landscape, with its elegant, light reds the talk of the Spanish wine movement, and its own take on Albariño a testament to the age-old processes of natural winemaking and respect for the environment.
+It was named after the ironworks set up by his grandfather, Francisco Méndez.
+The tiny estate of 7.5 hectares of vineyards are grown in the villages of Meaño, Sanxenxo and Barro.
+Today, Rías Baixas is still mostly synonymous with white wine, the vast majority of which is made from cloned Albariño.
+Forjas del Salnés is a unique jewel on the landscape, with its elegant, light reds and is the talk of the Spanish wine movement.
+The estate has its own take on Albariño, a testament to practice of the age-old process of natural winemaking that is paired with respect for the environment.

 Related Wines: